Are German Courts the “Spoilsport” of the “Divisional Game” when it comes to Preliminary Injunction Requests?

 annika lueckemann module

 Dr. Annika Lückemann, LL.M.
-(Virginia)

 Germany

-As a Counsel in our Intellectual Property Group, I represent national and international companies in all matters of intellectual property.
-My particular focus lies on litigating patents from all technical areas, including the co-ordination of international patent disputes.
+As a Partner in our Intellectual Property Group, I represent national and international companies in all matters of intellectual property.
+My particular focus lies on litigating patents and offering strategic advice for clients from the life sciences and healthcare sector, as well as in the areas of chemistry, mechanics and telecommunications.

 If a patentee undertakes actions with respect to a patent of the same patent family (e.g. waiving the parent patent of a divisional patent), this is often negatively characterised as playing the “Divisional Game”.
 We don’t want to go into the details of this but rather focus on the impact of such actions on a request for a preliminary injunction (“PI”).
 Two Appeal Courts in Germany have dealt with such a scenario and came to different conclusions.
 While the Munich Appeal Court generally seems more open to assume an abusive behavior (speaking against the grant of a PI), the Düsseldorf Appeal Court focuses on the timing of such strategic actions.